Members of CTTC Unit arrested

 vests from them.

-unit of the Police said that in order to stay under
+unit of the Police said that in order to stay under the law enforcement

-Obaidul Quader inaugurating a photo exhibition organized in Dhaka city said that
+inaugurating a photo exhibition organized in Dhaka city said that

-BNP-JeI is behind the recent abductions and enforced
+BNP-JeI is behind the recent abductions and enforced disappearances.

-Bahini in Santhia upazila of Pabna District.
+Santhia upazila of Pabna District.
 The arrestees are Lalu

 Hossain (26) and Milon Hossain (24).
-Police recovered three
+Police recovered three bombs

-and jail until death to three others for crimes against humanity
+until death to three others for crimes against humanity during

 (63) and Nesar Ali (75) were given death penalties, while Yunus

-awarded imprisonment until death.
+were awarded imprisonment until death.
 Yunus and Ujer are in jail

 and the rest are on the run.
-All the convicts were involved with the
+All the convicts were involved with

-the RAB busted a hideout only 500 metres away from the PMO in Dhaka city.
+a hideout only 500 metres away from the PMO in Dhaka city.
 Two

 RAB officials were injured as well.
 RAB recovered three suicide

-vests, two pistols, 14 IEDs and detonators, four containers
+vests, two pistols, 14 IEDs and detonators, four containers of

 had been staying in.

-killed during a raid in Dhaka city on January 12 as Mezba
+killed during a raid in Dhaka city on January 12 as Mezba Uddin

 Commission database and confirmed his identity, Lieutenant Colonel